Save Design - Getting Started Guide

 .

-5.2 Implementing Custom Encryption Logic
+5.2 How to Implement Custom Encryption

 and Decrypt

-functions in a class with the
+functions in a class with the Encryptor

 using SaveDesign.Runtime;